DeplanckeLab/meSMiLEseq/README.md

 - folder contains all TF binding motifs showcased in **Figure 1** as 'position-specific affinity matrices' and DNA logos

 5. **probound_operator**
 - folder contatins source code of a package to operate ProBound from Python, provided ProBound is installed and its absolute path is stored in environment variable PROBOUND_JAR_FULL_PATH.
-The environment variable can be defined using the following command:
+You can create the package using the following code:
 ```
 export PROBOUND_JAR_FULL_PATH="path/to/probound/jar"
+cd probound_operator
+python3 -m build
 ```